shangfei/rebound-sph/README.rst

 .. image:: images/tidal_disruption.gif
     :align: center

-And this is an AMR simulation done myself before (`Liu et al. 2013 <http://adsabs.harvard.edu/abs/2013ApJ...762...37L>_`).
+And this is an AMR simulation done myself before (`Liu et al. 2013 <http://adsabs.harvard.edu/abs/2013ApJ...762...37L>`_).
 Look how similar the accreted streams are.
 Note that the grid simulations was done on a cluster with more than a hundred CPUs.

 .. image:: images/tidal_disruption_grid.png
     :align: center
-    :width: 500 px
+    :scale: 50 %